Farragut North station

-Farragut North station is an underground Washington Metro station in Washington, D.C., on the Red Line.
+Farragut North station is an underground Washington Metro station in Washington, D.C., located on the Red Line.
+The station serves Downtown Washington and is immediately northwest of Farragut Square.
+With an average of 7,615 daily riders in 2023, Farragut North was the sixth-busiest stop in the system.

-Farragut North serves downtown Washington and is located just north of Farragut Square.
-It lies at the heart of the business district on Connecticut Avenue, with two entrances at L Street and one at K Street.
-Adjacent to the L Street entrance was a food court which has its own stairway to the surface; the food court closed in 2007 and was later replaced with a Results Gym location.
-It is the third-busiest station in the Metro system, averaging 22,949 passengers per weekday as of May 2017.
-Service began on March 27, 1976.

 History

-Farragut North was one of the original 5 stations to open with the first section of the Red Line on March 27, 1976.
+Farragut North was one of the original five stations to open with the first section of the Red Line on March 27, 1976.
 It was the western terminus of the Red Line until January 17, 1977, when Dupont Circle opened.
 In 1992, the station coffer was painted white.

 On February 12, 2010 at approximately 10:13 a.m. a train derailed in the pocket track immediately to the north of the station when the front car left the tracks.
 Of the approximately 345 passengers on board, one person was transported to the hospital.
 All of the passengers were evacuated without incident.
 The cause of the derailment was investigated by the National Transportation Safety Board.
 It was found that the train derailed as it was leaving the pocket track due to a derailer, preventing the train from entering the active main tracks and potentially a deadly collision.

 On November 24, 2009, a large crack was found in the ceiling during a routine inspection; repairs began the following day.
 On Wednesday, November 17, 2010, a chunk of concrete fell from the station roof after street construction work on Connecticut Avenue above the station penetrated the station roof.
 The station reopened the next day after inspection and emergency repairs.
 During the majority of 2011, the station had structural repairs.
 The renovation added a new structural support column, patched cracks in the ceiling where moisture is entering the station, and acoustic ceiling tiles replaced.
 In addition, the escalators were overhauled.

 On January 15, 2018, a 7000-series train derailed on the northbound track between Farragut West and Metro Center because of a cracked track.
 The response was hampered by poor radio reception for Metro's radios inside the tunnel and minimal cell service due to the depth and the lack of repeaters.

 In 2019, Metro repaired the station chiller, which had been out of service for almost 4 years.

-Between January 15 to January 21, 2021, the station was closed because of security concerns due to the 2021 presidential inauguration.
+Between January 15 to January 21, 2021, the station was closed because of security concerns due to the inauguration of Joe Biden.